 One of the best and most widely used strategies is to use subscriptions for cross selling your other products or services.
 Cross selling is a very effective way for you to provide your customers opportunities to see and buy related products or services while they are searching for their original product or service.
 For subscription commerce this means you have an opportunity for the following strategies:

 Make sure the subscriptions are flexible to the buyer's needs.

-The most important tip we can provide is to make the experience simple to understand, relatively quick to implement, accessible to all users and flexible enough to mee the buying habits of your customers.
-By providing your customers all of these things, you are effectively tailoring the buying experience to any new or returning customer.
+The most important tip we can provide is to make the experience simple to understand, relatively quick to implement, accessible to all users and flexible enough to meet the buying habits of your customers.
+By providing your customers with all of these things, you are effectively tailoring the buying experience to any new or returning customer.